 Welcome to Grand View University!

-If you are not arriving earlier for participation in a fall sport, you may arrive and check in to the residence hall on either August 22nd or August 23rd but you should arrive no later than August 23rd.
-Meals during this time will be at no cost to you Please complete the Pre-Arrival form once you have booked your flights but no later than 15 days before your arrival so that we can make arrangements for your airport pick up and check-in to your room.
+If you are not arriving earlier for participation in a fall sport, you should plan to arrive and check in to the residence hall on August 21st.
+Check-in time is 9 am to noon but we can accommodate later arrivals on a case-by-case basis.
+Housing and meals during this time will be at no cost to you.
+Please complete the Pre-Arrival form once you have booked your flights but no later than 30 days before your arrival so that we can make arrangements for your airport pick up and check-in to your room.